jharrisonio/jharrisonio.github.io/solutions/js-ts/minimal-ts-server.md

-# Basic NodeJS Project
+# Minimal Typescript Server
-This page documents how to set up a basic NodeJS project, the starting point for many examples in this documentation.
+This page documents how to set up a basic NodeJS project with Typescript and get it listening on a specific port.

 ### Prerequisites
 1. [NodeJS](https://nodejs.org/en/) installed